MileHacker Logo

 Water & Food Safety

 It's best to drink only bottled or purified water.
-Steer clear of ice in drinks and be cautious with unpeeled fruits or uncooked vegetables.
+Steer clear of ice in drinks and be cautious with fruits with the skin on or uncooked vegetables.
 Eat hot, freshly cooked food.

 Crime & Scams

 Petty crime like pickpocketing occurs in crowded areas.
 Avoid displaying valuables.
-Be cautious of unsolicited "guides" or taxi drivers who overcharge.
-Always agree on a fare or insist on the meter.
+Be wary of unsolicited "guides" or taxi drivers who overcharge.
+Always agree on a fare or demand the meter.

 Access to Healthcare & Emergency Services

-Casablanca features both governmental and non-governmental hospitals.
-Private clinics and hospitals generally deliver higher standards of care, often with English-speaking staff, and are the recommended choice for tourists.
+Casablanca features both governmental and not-governmental hospitals.
+Private clinics and hospitals generally deliver higher standards of care, often using English-speaking staff, and are the recommended choice for tourists.
 Pharmacies are widely available, identifiable by a green crescent sign.
 Many pharmacists are knowledgeable and can advise on minor ailments.

 • General Emergency (Police): 19